-- 1. Fever
+- 1. Fever of 100.4 or higher

 - 2. Vomiting

-- 3. Diarrhea
+- Diarrhea

 - 4. Thick yellow or green discharge from the nose or mouth

 - 5. Rash or skin eruption anywhere on the body

 - 6. Headache (when/if the headache interferes with participating in normal school activities)

 - 7. Aches and pains

 - 8. Cold or flu symptoms

+- 9. Conjunctivitis (Pink Eye)

+- 10. Strep Throat

 These symptoms are forerunners of many different diseases and staying at home at the onset may shorten the illness and prevent complications.
 In the event of a pandemic or other unexpected risk to the staff and students' health, the school will follow CDC recommendations and communicate to students and their families.
 Parents/guardians should contact the school within one hour of the scheduled start time in the event a student is ill and unable to attend school.
-Medical information should be reported directly to the School Medication Administration Training for Youth (MATY) Designee and not through third party staff such as transportation drivers, community agencies, etc.
+Medical information should be reported directly to the School Medication Administrator/Designee and not through third party staff such as transportation drivers, community agencies, etc.